 Whitlam Essay Residency

-Places: Six writers will be selected, with each residency week accommodating three writers.
+Places: Six writers will be selected, with each residency accommodating three writers.

-Who should apply: Essayists at any career stage, who are either Varuna alumni or WSU students, staff or alumni.
+Who should apply: Essayists at any career stage, who are either Varuna alumni or WSU students, staff or alumni

 Fees: There are no application fees or residency fees for this program.

-Please read the FAQ before you apply.
+FAQs: Please read the FAQs before you apply.

 This residency is open to essayists at various stages of their career, who are either Varuna alumni or WSU students, staff or alumni.
 The essay form and focus is not restricted.